q231950/sputnik/README.md

 You can remove the Sputnik signing identity by

-`./sputnik eckey remove`
+`./sputnik identity remove`

-This will remove the signing identity local to your machine - it is up to you to revoke the key in the Cloudkit Dashboard.
+This will remove the signing identity local to your machine (any certificate & stored key ID) - it is up to you to revoke the key in the Cloudkit Dashboard.

 ### Ping Shelve